 Through Irrigate, we:

-- Mobilize and train artists who live, work and have a personal investment in the area to make positive physical, economic and social impacts along the corridor.
+- Mobilized and trained artists who live, work and have a personal investment in the area to make positive physical, economic and social impacts along the corridor.

-- Develop and invest in permanent local resources and infrastructure to retain and attract artists – of all disciplines and experience – to have a long-term stake and role in communities along the corridor.
+- Developed and invested in permanent local resources and infrastructure to retain and attract artists – of all disciplines and experience – to have a long-term stake and role in communities along the corridor.

 In 2014, Irrigate expanded to include the remainder of the newly constructed Green Line route in Minneapolis, in partnership with the City of Minneapolis’ Arts, Culture and Creative Economy program and supported by the Central Corridor Funders Collaborative.
 Artists, of all disciplines and career stages, who live or work in the Cedar-Riverside, University and Prospect Park neighborhoods were invited to attend a placemaking training workshop and access support for a collaborative project along the line.
-The last of those projects will wrap up in 2014.
+The last of those projects wrapped up at the end of 2014.

 * Placemaking is the act of people coming together to change overlooked and undervalued public and shared spaces into welcoming places where community gathers, supports one another, and thrives.
 Places can be animated and enhanced by elements that encourage human interaction – from temporary activities such as performances and chalked poetry to permanent installations such as landscaping and unique art.

 This program is made possible in part by the following supporters: ArtPlace, Central Corridor Funders Collaborative, F.R.
 Bigelow Foundation, Knight Foundation, Good Family Foundation, Kresge Foundation, Saint Paul Foundation, The McKnight Foundation and the Surdna Foundation.